Motorcyclist and passenger ready to ride in the city, illustrating the importance of safety when riding two-up on a motorcycle.

 Before setting off, take 2 minutes to explain the basics to your passenger: how to get on and off, how to hold on, where to put their feet, and above all, never make any sudden movements.

-The passenger should follow the rider's movement without leaning excessively.
+The passenger must follow the rider's movements without leaning excessively.
 This quick briefing prevents beginner mistakes and improves stability from the very first meters.

 • Motard expliquant les consignes de base à son passager avant le départ, pour une meilleure stabilité à moto.
 Motard expliquant les consignes de base à son passager avant le départ, pour une meilleure stabilité à moto.